anthonyvalera/gridbase/README.md

 * Gutter padding/margin
 * Breakpoints

-This 'grid' is a barebones grid system for your projects.
+gridbase is a barebones base grid system for your projects.
 It weighs less than 2kb and provides very basic column/grid/row support.
 The main break is set at 768px, at which point, the grid falls back to single column rows.

 **Columns** are defined like `col-4` and should always be wrapped in a `row`.